gradle/gradle/design-docs/managed-component-model.md

 - When `T` extends BinarySpec or ComponentSpec, report on the registered subtypes.
 - Otherwise, report on the general types that are assignable to `T`.

+### Test cases

+- Fix `ComponentModelIntegrationTest.reasonable error message when creating component with no implementation`.

 ## Story: Validate model types more eagerly

 - Validate the type of all top level elements, regardless of whether they are used or not in the current build.